gshirato/observable-framework-projects-in-observablehq/docs/seminar-visual-analytics.md

 ### Master: MA-INF 4209
 ---
-In this seminar, we learn skills and knowledge required for Visual Analytics.
+In this seminar, we will learn skills and knowledge required for Visual Analytics.

-**Our goal** is to be in a learning process where you explore why these skills are essential through hands-on tasks and active participation
+**Our goal** is for you to engage in a learning process to explore the importance of these skills through hands-on tasks and active participation.

 **Our targets** during the seminar: